 These courses offer credit and structure for your research experiences.
 Participating students perform research for an average of 3 hours per week per credit hour in faculty laboratories in Biosciences at Rice and elsewhere in the Texas Medical Center, prepare a research proposal, weekly reports and a research paper (Fall) or poster presentation (Spring), and receive course credit for their effort.
 Those intending to participate in BIOS 310 or NEUR 310 undergraduate research should take FWIS 115, NSCI 120, BIOS 211, or BIOS 212.
-Please read the Independent Research website for complete information and requirements: http://biosugresearch.rice.edu/

-If intending to pursue BIOS 310 research off-campus or NEUR 310 research on/or off-campus, please submit an application to the BIOS 310 or NEUR 310 instructor at the indicated link above at least 3 weeks before the start of the semester for permission to enroll.
+Please read the Independent Research website for complete information and requirements: http://biosugresearch.rice.edu/ If intending to pursue BIOS 310 or NEUR 310 instructor at the indicated link above at least 3 weeks before the start of the semester for permission to enroll.
 Students working off campus may not take BIOS 310/NEUR 310 for fewer than 3 credit hours (9 hours of research/week).